elescj/projects/011-malaria/README.md

    - **Data Preprocessing**: Label the data, split into training and test set, normalize the images, and encode the categories.

 2. **Modelling**
-   - Build two models with different neuron structures for comparison.
+   - Build four models with different neuron structures for comparison.
+   - The models include an initial base model, refined model with more neuron layers and augmented data.
    - For each model, build the architecture, training this model, and evaluate the model accuracy and confusion matrix.

-   - Run a prediction with the better model.
+3. **Transfer Learning**
+   - Build four models with different neuron structures for comparison.
+   - For each model, build the architecture, training this model, and evaluate the model accuracy and confusion matrix.

 ## 📝 Results